samsung-cnct/kraken/README.md

 go build
 ```

-This will create a k2cli binary that can be executed directly like so:
+This will create a Kraken binary that can be executed directly like so:

 ```
-./k2cli
+./kraken
 ```

 ## Cutting a release